Does MedEye connect to the hospital information system?

 How does MedEye connect to the hospital information system?

-Mint has developed a small, well documented API that is straightforward to implement.
-This allows two way communication between the hospital information system: A list of medication to be administered is sent to MedEye, MedEye sends back what was actually verified which is stored in the patient’s electronic record or journal.
+MedEye has developed a small, well documented API that is straightforward to implement.
+This allows two way communication with the hospital information system: A list of medication to be administered is sent to MedEye, MedEye sends back what was actually verified which is stored in the patient’s electronic record or journal.

 How and where is MedEye used on the ward?